revilowaldow/BITC/Sessions/2024/09 08 - Session 30.md

 Muffled aristocratic voice echoes through room from orb Male voice
 Heard before
-The voice said it would let the others know
+The voice said it would let the others know the orb is now off limits